Fay Vincent: 1990 lockout

 In February 1990, owners announced that spring training would not be starting as scheduled.
 This occurred after MLBPA Executive Director Donald Fehr became afraid that the owners would institute a salary cap.
 Fehr believed that a salary cap could possibly restrict the number of choices free agents could make and a pay-for-performance scale would eliminate multiyear contracts.
 The lockout, which was the seventh work stoppage in baseball since 1972, lasted 32 games and wiped out almost all of spring training.

 Vincent worked with both the owners and MLBPA, and on March 19, 1990, Vincent was able to announce a new Basic Agreement (which raised the minimum major league salary from $68,000 to $100,000 and established a six-man study committee on revenue sharing).
 As a consequence for the lockout, Opening Day for the 1990 season was moved back a week to April 9, and the season was extended by three days to accommodate the normal 162-game schedule.

 George Steinbrenner

 On July 30, 1990, Vincent banned New York Yankees owner George Steinbrenner from baseball for life after Steinbrenner paid Howard Spira, a small-time gambler, $40,000 for "dirt" on his outfielder Dave Winfield after Winfield sued Steinbrenner for failing to pay his foundation the $300,000 guaranteed in his contract.
-Steinbrenner was eventually reinstated in 1993 (one year after Vincent left office).
+Steinbrenner was eventually reinstated in 1992 for a return in the spring of 1993.

-Per Fay Vincent's interview on WFAN on July 14, 2010 (the day after Steinbrenner died), Vincent had wanted to suspend Steinbrenner for only two years.
-It was Steinbrenner who asked for a lifetime ban as he was tired of baseball and wanted to help run the US Olympic effort.
-Steinbrenner knew he could not run the Olympic effort if he was suspended, so he asked for a lifetime ban, which he received.
+It came out later from Vincent that he had wanted to suspend Steinbrenner for only two years.
+It was Steinbrenner who asked for a lifetime ban as he was tired of baseball and wanted to help run the US Olympic effort (at the time, he was vice president of the US Olympic Committee) while his family could run the team around his absence.
+Steinbrenner knew he could not run the Olympic effort if he was suspended, so he asked for a lifetime ban, which he received after 11 hours of negotiation.
 Steinbrenner then applied for (and received) reinstatement after two years.